Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

 let func = function () {
   //Called function expression
-  //Functions like this are called ANONYMOUS FUNCTIONS console.log("Hello World!");
+  //Functions like this are called ANONYMOUS FUNCTIONS
+  //If we dont assign any name to this function then anonymous functions would produce error. console.log("Hello World!");
 }; //Making functions like this is also valid in JavaScript
 ```